 NB.: It is not currently possible for visiting students to apply for electives in Paediatrics or Public Health & Primary Care

-Applications for summer 2017 will open on 3rd January 2017 and will close on 17th February 2017.
-Applications received outside of these dates will not be processed.
+Applications for our visiting elective programme summer 2023 will be open from 1st January – 31st January 2023.
+Applications outside of these dates will not be processed.

 - Section C: to be completed by the Dean or Designate of your medical school